Sound Fountain

 An American in Vienna: Rimsky-Korsakov's Scheherazade conducted by H. Arthur Brown on R-199-11

 And when American artists traveling in Europe came to perform in Vienna, recordings were made either by the Austrian Broadcasting Organization or produced by Marcel Prawy.
 Examples are recordings by pianist Sari Biro, pianist Edward Kilenyi and of mezzo-soprano Mona Paulee singing songs by George Gershwin, Rudolf Friml, Sigmund Romberg and Cole Porter with an orchestra conducted by famous Austrian pianist-composer-conductor-arranger Heinz Sandauer.
+And Gabor himself visited Europe at several occasions.
+For example in the summer of 1950 to Italy to arrange contracts and the recording of various opera productions.

-At the same time in the first years of the label's existence recordings were made at home in the USA.
-Examples are some of Kilenyi's solo recordings and the performances of Ernst von Dohnányi with Albert Spalding which were recorded as early as the fall of 1949.
+At the same time recordings were made at home in the USA.
+Examples are some of Kilenyi's solo recordings and the performances of Ernst von Dohnányi with Albert Spalding which were recorded as early as the fall of 1949, although mention of a contract with Spalding is first announced in 1950 after he had recorded the three Brahms Violin Sonatas.
+And many titles which were released on Continental records, were gradually re-released as Remington discs.

 Donald Gabor was also aware of the way unknown artists were treated before they were profitable to the company and acquired star status.
 Victor was known for the meager fees the artists would be paid.
 And he himself had to deal with artists when producing records when he had become head of Victor's foreign record department.
-One other very important fact was that Gabor knew many artists who had left Europe and still remained in the USA.
-New York was full of them.
-He certainly had met quite a few of them.
-So there were possibilities when, as a young man of just thirty, he left RCA in order to establish his own label Continental.

-On Continental Gabor released popular music and also some classical music.
+On Continental Gabor released popular music, jazz and also some classical music.
 "The Gramophone Shop Encyclopedia of Recorded Music" (New York, 1948) mentions the existence of the label as indicated by CON, but the recordings are few and are not easily detected in the lists, except for Continental C 4005 on which Béla Bartók plays Slow Melody, Walachian Dance, Whirling Dance, Quasi Pizzicato, and Ukrainian Song of the Bag Pipe Players.

-Another fellow-Hungarian who recorded for Don Gabor was Andor Foldes who fled Europe and had come to America in 1940.
-On Continental 78 RPM with reference CON 22 (which is also referred to as C5033) he plays March from 'The Love of The Three Oranges' (Prokofiev) and Polka from 'The Golden Age' ballet (Shostakovich).
-On Continental 78 RPM (CON 34) he plays Albeniz: Seguidillas (No. 5 from Cantos de Espana), Sevillana (from Suite Espanola).
-Foldes is actually better known for accompanying violinist Joseph Szigeti on Columbia 78 RPM (Debussy, Hubay, Kodaly, Schubert), his recordings made in Denmark for the Tono label after the war playing Beethoven Sonatas and piano music by Schumann (which also appeared on Mercury), and the many recordings for Deutsche Grammophon Gesellschaft: Mikrokosmos (Bartók), Rachmaninoff (2nd Concerto), Modern repertory (Barber, Copland, Stravinsky) and Beethoven and Mozart.
+Foldes is actually better known for accompanying violinist Joseph Szigeti on Columbia 78 RPM (Debussy, Hubay, Kodaly, Schubert), his recordings made in Denmark for the Tono label after the war playing Beethoven Sonatas, piano music by Schumann (which also appeared on Mercury Records), and for the many recordings he made for Deutsche Grammophon Gesellschaft: Mikrokosmos (Bartók), Rachmaninoff (2nd Piano Concerto), Modern repertory (Barber, Copland, Stravinsky) and music of Beethoven and Mozart.

-Andor Foldes plays 'Encore', as does Lili Miki on another album originally recorded on Continental 78RPM discs.
+Andor Foldes plays 'Encore', as does Lily Miki on another album originally recorded on Continental 78 RPM discs.

-The Continental label was later also an Lp-label with various releases of classical and popular music:
+The Continental label was later also an LP-label with various releases of classical and popular music:

 #C 4009 - Ernö Balogh with works by Vianna, Villa Lobos, Mignone